anthfuller/F7-LAS/.github/ISSUE_TEMPLATE/feature_request.md

 ## Motivation

-Why is this useful for the F7-LAS framework or its users?
+Why is this useful for the F7-LAS model or its users?
 Examples:

 - Clarifies a specific layer or control